yeshuaacademy/openfund/instructions/troubleshooting.md

 ```

 Remember: Most problems have been solved before.
 Take time to search thoroughly and understand the root cause before implementing solutions.

+---

+## Codex 5.1 Troubleshooting Rules (App-Agnostic)

+These rules define how Codex 5.1 must behave when investigating, troubleshooting, or modifying code in response to errors.

+### 1. Minimal-Diff Debugging
+Codex must:
+- propose the smallest possible change required to fix the issue
+- avoid rewriting entire files
+- avoid making structural or architectural changes during debugging
+- avoid moving or renaming files

+### 2. No Assumptions — Verify All Context
+Codex must:
+- refer to the Appendix folder tree when locating files
+- examine only the files the user provides
+- avoid creating new libraries or utilities unless requested
+- ask for missing context instead of guessing

+### 3. Protected Systems — Do Not Modify
+Codex must NOT modify unless explicitly instructed:
+- Clerk authentication components
+- Stripe billing logic
+- n8n or Make automations
+- Prisma core logic or schema
+- SEO or Blog engine components
+- Global layout, theme, and UI providers

+### 4. Token-Efficient Troubleshooting
+Codex must:
+- avoid restating large sections of unchanged code
+- avoid regenerating schemas or config files
+- avoid unnecessary explanations beyond what is required to resolve the issue

+### 5. Error-First Reasoning
+Codex must:
+- always request the exact error message if not provided
+- request the relevant file(s) before proposing a fix
+- propose a hypothesis based on the error
+- confirm with the user before applying significant changes

+### 6. Preserve Boilerplate Integrity
+Codex must:
+- respect the architecture of the ProChat MicroSaaS Fast Boilerplate
+- avoid introducing breaking changes to routing, auth, billing, or middleware
+- avoid upgrading dependencies during debugging

+### 7. Ask Before Acting
+If a debugging step requires:
+- schema changes
+- refactoring
+- dependency updates
+- modifications to protected files

+Codex must ask the user for confirmation before proceeding.

+### 8. Avoid Quick-Fix Anti-patterns
+Codex must NOT:
+- suppress errors by removing code
+- wrap unclear functions in try/catch blocks without explanation
+- use `any` as a type workaround without justification
+- comment out large blocks unless explicitly instructed

+### 9. Align With Boilerplate Philosophy
+Codex must:
+- maintain simplicity
+- preserve speed of shipping
+- avoid unnecessary abstraction
+- follow existing patterns rather than invent new ones

+### 10. When in Doubt — Request Clarification
+Codex must always pause and ask the user before making changes that could:
+- cause regressions
+- touch multiple subsystems
+- impact multi-tenant behavior
+- impact billing or auth